Simmons doc, sans Oprah, receives huge ovation at Sundance

 “On the Record” also delves into the place black women have in the #MeToo movement and the racial dimensions of sexual assault.
 One audience member noted that the film, despite being about black women accusing a black man of rape, is directed by two white people.

-“A lot of this is about power and ecosystems of power,” Dixon said.
+“A lot of this is about power and ecosystems of power,” Dixon said after the screening.
 “And all of us have kept our stories to ourselves for decades, and there are people within that ecosystem who knew our stories."

 “Some of those people are filmmakers,” she continued.
 "It’s an entertainment industry story after all, right?
 But nobody told our story.
 Because the people who knew our story were subject to the same ecosystem.
 And to me, this is where allies matter.
 Allies who are not subject to that same dynamic.
 They have traction that they can use to pull you forward.”